313Ade/Data-Analysis/README.md

-# Data-Analysis
+# Data Analysis Repo
-This is just a repo to share my R code.
+This is a repo to share my R, SQL and Python code used for Data Analysis.
 It ranges from visualisation to exploratory analysis.